 Würzburg

-The Würtzberg winery (formerly Dr. Siemens ) sits high on the Würtzberg hill in Serrig – the first wine village on the Saar.
-In its two monopole vineyards, Serriger Würtzberg and Herrenberg, the Heimes family produces very expressive and aromatic Rieslings.
-A specialty of the house are its low-acidity Saar wines made from Pinot Blanc, Auxerrois, Pinot Gris, and Pinot Noir.
+The Würtzberg Winery (formerly Dr. Siemens) sits high atop the Würtzberg in Serrig - the first wine village on the Saar.
+In the two monopole sites, Serriger Würtzberg and Herrenberg, the Heimes family produces very expressive and aromatic Rieslings.
+A specialty of the house are its low-acid Saar wines made from Pinot Blanc, Auxerrois, Pinot Gris, and Pinot Noir.

-Here you can get the wines of the Würtzberg winery at the usual winemaker prices .
+Here you can get the wines of the Würtzberg Winery, as always, at winery prices.

 Alle Weine